-- 1. IN COMPLIANCE, Any deviations are reported promptly. - 2.
-IN COMPLIANCE, Semi-Annual Deviation reports are submitted by the March 15 and September 15 of each year. - 3.
-IN COMPLIANCE.
+1. IN COMPLIANCE.
+Any deviations are reported promptly.

+2. IN COMPLIANCE.
+Semi-Annual Deviation reports are submitted by the March 15 and September 15 of each year.

+3. IN COMPLIANCE.
 Annual ROP Certification Reports are submitted by March 15 of each year.

-- 4. IN COMPLAINCE.
-Semi-Annual gas collection and control system reports are submitted by March 15 and September 15 of each year. - 5.
-IN COMPLIANCE.
+4. IN COMPLAINCE.
+Semi-Annual gas collection and control system reports are submitted by March 15 and September 15 of each year.

+5. IN COMPLIANCE.
 Semi-Annual SSM reports are submitted by March 15 and September 15 of each year.

-- 1. IN COMPLIANCE.
-Facility failed to take corrective actions within 5 days after one well did not demonstrate negative pressure following monitoring on December 8, 2016, as required.
-However, based the compliance evaluation of SC VI.1, AQD considers the facility to be substantially in compliance with this condition. - 2.
-IN COMPLIANCE.
+1. IN COMPLIANCE.
+Facility failed to take corrective actions within the required time frames on two occasions during the compliance period.
+However, based the compliance evaluation of EUALGCS, SC VI.1 and VI.3, AQD considers the facility to be substantially in compliance with this condition.

+2. IN COMPLIANCE.
 The provisions of 40 CFR Part 60, Subpart WWW apply at all times, except during periods of start-up, shutdown, or malfunction, provided the duration of the start-up, shutdown, or malfunction does not exceed 5 days.
-The facility reported no start-up, shutdown, or malfunctions exceeding 5 days during the compliance evaluation period. - 3.
-NOT APPLICABLE.
-The control system, as installed, meets the requirements of S.C.
-IV.5, IV.6, and IV.7, so the facility has not requested an alternate control system design. - 4.
-IN COMPLIANCE.
+The facility reported no start-up, shutdown, or malfunctions exceeding 5 days during the compliance evaluation period.

+3. NOT APPLICABLE.
+The control system, as installed, meets the requirements of EUALGCS, SC IV.5.
+IV.6. and IV.7. so the facility has not requested an alternate control system design.

+4. IN COMPLIANCE.
 Facility maintains and implements an SSM Plan for EUALGCS.